 Jaheim Singletary Commits to Ohio State

-UPDATE (January 20, 2021): The No. 10 prospect in the 2022 class is officially an Ohio State commit.
+UPDATE (January 20, 2021): The No. 10 prospect in the 2022 class is officially became an Ohio State commit.
 Singletary announced the news at the start of the new year more than a week before the Buckeyes played the Alabama Crimson Tide in the College Football Playoff National Championship Game.

 Singletary chose Ohio State over Clemson, Florida and Georgia.
 He talked about why he chose OSU in a video posted to the Under Armour All-America Game’s twitter account.